The Last Great Ape: A Journey Through Africa and a Fight for the Heart of the Continent

 Follow Ofir on Twitter.

 David McDannald is an American writer, who lives on the Navajo Nation in Arizona.
 He has published in such journals as TriQuarterly, New Letters, and The American Scholar.
-He and Ofir met in Kenya in 2000 and became best friends.
+He and Ofir met in Kenya and became best friends.
 Check out davidmcdannald.com.